uday721/Intuit-Recruitment-Challenge/README.md

 1. When you run the program a solution window pops up prompting to enter the two user names.
               Example : Enter the profile of first person:
 2. Enter any two usernames from the transaction-data file to get their compatibility ratio.
-              Example  :  Enter the profile of first person:user-1 Enter the profile of second person:user-50
+              Example  :  Enter the profile of first person:user-1 (press Enter) Enter the profile of second person:user-50 (press Enter)

 Output: